 Analyst and Writer

 The Internet has figured in virtually all his work since 1994, and he has written several lengthy reports on aspects of its evolution – e-commerce, e-business, e-learning, Internet video and collaborative working.
-He has twice devoted a year to studying the impact of technology on training and education.
-He wrote The Business of eLearning (Screen Digest, 2002) and contributed a chapter on e-learning to Handbook of Corporate University Development (Gower, 2005).
-He has also written articles on new media for the Financial Times and other publications.
+He took a particular interest in the impact of technology on training and education.
+He wrote The Business of eLearning (Screen Digest, 2002) He has also written articles on new media for the Financial Times and other publications.